MaxLeap/vertx-rpc/README.md

 =====

 Wrap eventBus of vert.x 3 as trasport layer for RPC invoking, and arguments of method could be POJO or primitive.
-You just have to define `interface` of service, and then implements it with service end.
+You just have to define `interface` of service, and then implements it with server end.
 Expose interface as client for invoker, say separation of interface and implementation.

 How to using